ara3d/ara3d-dev/README.md

 ## Helper Scripts

-The helper script `bin\gd.bat <message>` combines multiple git commands allowing you to conveniently push changes to a subrepository that you are working on.
+The helper script `bin\gap.bat <message>` combines multiple git commands allowing you to add, commit, and push in one command.

-1. Stage all work in current repository (assuming you are in a submodule)
-2. Commit the work using the commit message
-3. Push to the remote repository
-4. Change directory to this repository root
-5. Stage, commit, and push the changes to this repository
-6. Restore the directory
+The mnemonic is that it stands for "git add push".

+The helper script `bin\gaps.bat <message>` combines a `gap.bat` command to the subrepository that you are working on, and to the main repository as well.
+The mnemonic is that it stands for "git add push submodule".

 It is recommended to add the `bin` folder of this repository to your path.